MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-jupyter-local.md

     |Majorana ns, 10⁻⁶	|223	|3.64M	|4.70M	|5	|19|	63.02 %|	79.60k|	148.67M|	5 secs|

-1. You can also construct a list of estimation parameters using the `EstimatorParams` object.
+1. You can also construct a list of estimation parameters using the [`EstimatorParams` class](xref:qsharp.estimator.EstimatorParams).

     ```python
     from qsharp.estimator import EstimatorParams, QubitParams, QECScheme, LogicalCounts